Arnold J. Toynbee: Paris Peace Conference

 He served as a delegate to the Paris Peace Conference in 1919, where he helped shape the Treaty of Sèvres.
 He was present at the meeting at the Hotel Majestic when Lionel Curtis proposed the formation of an Institute of International Affairs, resulting in the formation of Chatham House in London and The Council on Foreign Relations in New York.

 Historian and Director of Studies

-Following the end of the First World War, he returned to the University of London, specialising in the Byzantine Empire and Modern Greek studies and being appointed to the Koraes Professor of Modern Greek and Byzantine History, Language and Literature at King's College London in 1919.
-He was forced to resign from the chair in 1924, following his reporting on the Turco-Greek War in Asia Minor for the Manchester Guardian.
-Having witnessed the atrocities of the War in close proximity, he abandoned his Philhellene political stance.
-However, the Koraes chair was being funded by the Greek government and Toynbee's chair had been inaugurated with Venizelos in attendance.
-Toynbee's subsequent political resolution concerning the war in Asia Minor led to his dismissal from the position at King's College. (see subsection on Greece below).

-In 1921 and 1922 he was the Manchester Guardian correspondent during the Greco-Turkish War, an experience that resulted in the publication of The Western Question in Greece and Turkey.
-In 1925 he became Research Professor of International History at the London School of Economics.
+In 1925 he became research professor of international history at the London School of Economics.
 In 1929 he became Director of Studies at the Royal Institute of International Affairs (Chatham House), a post he held until 1956.
 He was elected a Fellow of the British Academy (FBA) in 1937.
 He was elected an International Member of the American Philosophical Society in 1941 and an International Honorary Member of the American Academy of Arts and Sciences in 1949.

 Personal life

 His first marriage was to Rosalind Murray (1890–1967), daughter of Gilbert Murray, in 1913; they had three sons, of whom Philip Toynbee was the second.
 Their son Lawrence (born 1922) was a painter and married Jean Constance Asquith, granddaughter of Prime Minister H. H. Asquith.
 Arnold and Rosalind divorced in 1946; Toynbee then married his research assistant, Veronica M. Boulter (1893–1980), in the same year.
 He died on 22 October 1975, age 86.